Atropine eye drops for myopia in young adults

 Myopia in young adults firstly requires the blurred vision to be corrected with spectacles or contact lenses.
 Special types of spectacles or contact lenses can correct blurred vision and also control myopia progression, although there is limited evidence for effectiveness of myopia control past age 16, just as there is limited evidence for atropine eye drops.

-Since research indicates that young adult myopia progression does occur, expert advice is that myopia control treatment should ideally continue into early adulthood where possible.7 If atropine eye drops have been started in childhood and are still tolerated well in early adulthood, they could be continued.
-There are other spectacle and contact lens options, though, which appear to work as well as atropine11 without the potential impact on vision.
+Since research indicates that young adult myopia progression does occur, expert advice is that myopia control treatment should ideally continue into early adulthood where possible.

-There is a small amount of evidence for ortho-k, a special type of contact lens, being able to stabilize eye growth in young adults with myopia.12,13
+There is a small amount of evidence for ortho-k, a special type of contact lens, being able to stabilize eye growth in young adults with myopia.

 Read more in Ortho-k for myopia control in young adults.